johnelm/node-jxa/README.md

 I suggest managing your node-jxa scripts like any node.js project, with a package.json specifying the needed module dependencies.
 Simply use `yarn` or `npm` to add and remove the libraries you need.

-### Using AppleScript libraries
+### Using Applescript libraries

-You can use your AppleScript libraries in your JXA scripts using the `Library` global function, like so:
+You can use your Applescript libraries in your JXA scripts using the `Library` global function, like so:

 ```javascript
 let myAsLib = Library( 'myApplescriptLibary' ) // skip the .scpt suffix
 ```

-All top-level AppleScript routines and handlers in the library will be available as functions on the imported object.
+All top-level Applescript routines and handlers in the library will be available as functions on the imported object.

 Library files must be located in your [Script Libraries folder or in your OSA_LIBRARY_PATH](https://developer.apple.com/library/content/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/Articles/OSX10-11.html#//apple_ref/doc/uid/TP40014508-CH110-SW11) (the latter as of OS X 10.11) to be used in this way.

-This works with JXA libraries too - you can use `Library()` to import .scpt scripts compiled from JavaScript.
+This works with JXA libraries too - you can use `Library()` to import .scpt scripts compiled from Javascript.
 But since node-jxa allows you to `require()` from your local js files, it's much better to use your js libraries like local node.js modules, using `module.exports`.

 ### Debugging